eslawski/mdx-playground/README.md

 2) Add an `/images` subdirectory.
 Place any images that will be used in the blog here.
 It is okay if they are unoptimized.
 Gatsby will handle this at build time. **Images are automatically sorted by the date of the photo taken (exif metadata).**
 3) Copy a sample `index.mdx` file.
 4) Complete all the required frontmatter fields.
-4) Write the blog!
-Use the image components contained in `/components/blog`.
+5) Write the blog!
+Use the image components contained in `/components/blog` (see [examples](https://github.com/eslawski/personal-website/blob/master/docs/samples.txt))

 ### Developing locally
 ```sh